-It is divided into six regions: Kerobokan, Umalas, Batu Bolong, Berawa Beach, Echo Beach and Pererenan.
+The town divided into six regions: Kerobokan, Umalas, Batu Bolong, Berawa Beach, Echo Beach, and Pererenan.

 If you prefer serene and quiet surroundings, you can opt for Kerobokan and Umalas.
-If you like the hustle and bustle of city life with shopping malls, bars or surf clubs, Batu Bolong is the place for you.
+However, if you like the hustle and bustle of city life with shopping malls, bars, or surf clubs, then Batu Bolong is the place for you.

-Digital nomads flock to Canggu, so it’s quite normal to see people working away on their laptops wherever you go.
+Many digital nomads flock to Canggu, so it’s pretty normal to see people working away on their laptops wherever you go.

 Work Friendly Cafes